seanbaxter/DirectXShaderCompiler/lib/Target/README.txt

   %64 = call noalias i8* @malloc(i64 %62) nounwind
 ...
-  %67 = call i64 @llvm.objectsize.i64(i8* %64, i1 false) nounwind
+  %67 = call i64 @llvm37.objectsize.i64(i8* %64, i1 false) nounwind
   %68 = call i8* @__memset_chk(i8* %64, i32 0, i64 %62, i64 %67) nounwind

-llvm.objectsize.i64 should be taught about malloc/calloc, allowing it to fold to %62.
+llvm37.objectsize.i64 should be taught about malloc/calloc, allowing it to fold to %62.
 This is a security win (overflows of malloc will get caught) and also a performance win by exposing more memsets to the optimizer.

 This occurs several times in viterbi.

-Note that this would change the semantics of @llvm.objectsize which by its current definition always folds to a constant.
+Note that this would change the semantics of @llvm37.objectsize which by its current definition always folds to a constant.
 We also should make sure that we remove checking in code like